OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/bugzilla.md

 ### For Basic authentication

-* Create one user of Bugzilla system, dedicated to OpsHub Integration Manager.
+* Create one user of Bugzilla system, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not be used to do any operations from System's User-Interface.
 * User must have all privileges to call web-service and read, write permissions on the entity.
 * User must be a member of the 'editbug' and the 'canconfirm' groups.
 At the time of create user or edit user action in Bugzilla, one can select these groups.
   For details on how to create user with privileges or edit user privileges, please refer to Appendix section [How to add or edit user with privileges](bugzilla.md#how-to-add-or-edit-user-with-privileges).